JuliaGraphics/Luxor.jl/docs/src/polygons.md

 ### Triangulation

 Use `polytriangulate()` to join the vertices of a polygon to form triangles.
+It returns an array of triangular polygons.

 ```@example
 using Luxor, Random # hide